Meghan Markle criticises ‘frankly ridiculous’ coronation claim

 The letters reportedly identifed the senior member who made the comment about Archie’s skin colour.

-Both Meghan and Charles acknowleged that their comment wasn’t made maliciously, it was reported, and that the duchess clarified she never intended to accuse them of racism.
-Instead, she said she was raising concerns about unconcious bias.
+Both Meghan and Charles acknowledged that their comment wasn’t made maliciously, it was reported, and that the duchess clarified she never intended to accuse them of racism.
+Instead, she said she was raising concerns about unconscious bias.

-Prince Harry also spoke about unconcious bias during an interview with ITV’s Tom Bradby while promoting his memoir Spare, which was released in January this year.
+Prince Harry also spoke about unconscious bias during an interview with ITV’s Tom Bradby while promoting his memoir Spare, which was released in January this year.

 While speaking to Bradby, the duke denied accusing the royals of racism during the bombshell interview with Winfrey.